 Healthy Social Media Following

-Brand reputation management can also drive a business’ social media presence and engagement levels.
+Brand reputation management can also drive a business’s social media presence and engagement levels.

-Think of it this way: would you, as an individual social media user, take the time to like, follow, retweet, or engage with a brand with a bad rep?
+Think of it this way: as an individual social media user, would you take the time to like, follow, retweet, or engage with a brand with a bad reputation?
 Probably not.

-Whether it’s on Facebook, Twitter, Instagram, or Linkedin, brands with an excellent reputation usually have rapidly growing communities of social media fans and followers.
+Whether it’s on Facebook, Twitter, Instagram, or Linkedin, brands with an excellent reputation often have rapidly growing communities of social media fans and followers.
 They’re engaging, trustworthy, and accessible.
-And they’re more likely to be able to make authentic connections with existing and potential customers than brands with a negative reputation.
+They’re also more likely to be able to make authentic connections with customers than brands with a negative reputation.

 Read more about the relationship between social media and reputation management.